 Saeed Akhlaghpour is a senior lecturer in business information systems at the UQ Business School, University of Queensland.
-Previously, he held academic positions at Middlesex and University London (UK) McGill University (Canada) - where he also obtained his PhD.
+Previously, he held academic positions at Middlesex London (UK) and University University (Canada) - where he also obtained his PhD.
 Saeed conducts research on digital health transformation and data protection.
-He published in American has Journal of Sociology, Journal of the Association for Information Systems, Journal of Information Technology, Information and Organization, Journal of the American Medical Informatics Association and the Best Paper Proceedings of Academy of Management.
+He published in American Journal of has Sociology, Journal of the Association for Information Systems, Journal of Information Technology, Information and Organization, Journal of the American Medical Informatics Association and the Best Paper Proceedings of Academy of Management.
 He is currently a chief investigator in an Australian Research Council (ARC) funded project studying digital transformation of health services in Queensland.

-Jonas Valbjørn Andersen is an associate professor of digital research methods and data in at the organizations IT University of Copenhagen.
+Jonas Valbjørn Andersen is an associate professor of digital research methods and data in organizations at the IT University of Copenhagen.
 His research aims to contribute to insights on strategy, management and organizing related to digitally distributed information systems such as Blockchain, Internet of Things (IoT), algorithmic decision-making and digitally distributed organizations through digital trace data analysis, as well as complex systems modelling and simulation.
 He holds a PhD in Information Systems and Management from Warwick Business School, University of Warwick, UK.